Bill Anderson: 1992–present: Return to songwriting and collaborations with others

 In 1992, country artist Steve Wariner recorded Anderson's 1960 hit "The Tip of My Fingers".
 Released as a single, it became a top-five hit on the Billboard Hot Country Songs chart that year and inspired Anderson to write again.
 "Steve's version of 'Tips' was some indication that words, melodies, and emotions can carry across decades", he commented.
-Among his next compositions was a song co-written with Vince Gill entitled "Which Bridge to Cross (Which Bridge to Burn)".
+Among his next compositions was a song co-written with Vince Gill titled "Which Bridge to Cross (Which Bridge to Burn)".
 The song was written in a "writing appointment", where composers make arrangements to write music and are paid by recording hours in a time clock.
 "Which Bridge to Cross" was released as a single by Gill in 1994 and became a major hit, peaking at number four on the Billboard country chart.
 According to Anderson, the song's success helped him gain credibility with younger songwriters in Nashville.
 He began receiving phone calls from other writers and performers to set up more writing appointments.
 Anderson, who was not used to writing with others, decided to make adaptations to his own songwriting style to collaborate.
 "I let a lot of young kids tell me a lot of things, and I benefited from that, greatly", he recounted.

 When Anderson relaunched his songwriting career, his compositions became major hits for artists such as Brad Paisley (left) and George Strait (right).

 Anderson began co-writing more frequently during the 1990s.
 Wariner had another hit in 1999 with another Anderson composition titled "Two Teardrops".
 The song became a major hit when it reached number two on the country songs chart in June 1999.
 The song was also nominated for a Grammy award.
 During the same period, he collaborated with Skip Ewing and Debbie Moore on the song "Wish You Were Here".
 The song was released as a single by Mark Wills and became a number-one hit on the Billboard country chart in 1999.
 Anderson later commented that the song's success helped him resolve financial struggles he had battled during the decade.
 He followed "Wish You Were Here" with the song "A Lot of Things Different", which was co-written with Dean Dillon.
 The song was written during an exchange the pair had while out to breakfast.
 The song was later recorded by Kenny Chesney, whose version reached number six on the country singles chart in 2003.